Proximal mediation analysis: Data analysis

-Since treatment was randomised, we constructed estimators based on the results in Section \ref{rct}.
-For the outcome bridge function $h_1$, we used a linear model, with an interaction between treatment and the mediator.
-For the bridge function $q_1$, we used a logistic model.
-In order to estimate $E(Y^1)$ and $E(Y^0)$, we fit a linear model adjusted for treatment, covariates and proxies (this was justified since both proxies were measured prior to baseline).
-We considered both proximal IPW (P-IPW), hybrid (P-hybrid) outcome regression (P-OR) and multiply robust (P-MR) estimators of $E[Y\{1,M(0)\}]$ and $E[Y\{0,M(1)\}]$.
-We contrasted our estimator with a standard multiply robust (S-MR) approach $\hat{\theta}_{S-MR}$ based on the efficient influence function derived in \citet{tchetgen2012semiparametric} that is valid under conditional exchangeability-type assumptions; we again postulated linear models for $E(Y|A=a,M,X,Z,W)$ and $E\{E(Y|A=a,M,X,Z,W)|A=a^*,X,Z,W\}$ and a logistic model for the odds $P(A=1|M,X,Z,W)/P(A=0|M,X,Z,W)$.
-All outcome regression models (for the confounding bridge functions and otherwise) were fit separately in control and treatment groups, to allow for treatment-mediator and treatment-covariate interactions.
-Individuals with missing data had been excluded from the dataset, so the analysis was performed on 1,285 participants.
-Standard errors for all estimaters were calculated using the bootstrap (100 bootstrap samples were used).
+Our sample consisted of 10,775 participants; further information on the sample is given in \citet{huber2020direct}.
+257 participants had missing data on $Z$, who were removed from the analysis.
+Linear and logistic models were postulated for the outcome and exposure bridge functions respectively.
+We considered both proximal IPW, hybrid, outcome regression and multiply robust estimators of $E[Y\{1,M(0)\}]$ and $E[Y\{0,M(1)\}]$.
+We contrasted our estimator with a standard multiply robust (S-MR) approach $\hat{\theta}_{S-MR}$ based on the efficient influence function derived in \citet{tchetgen2012semiparametric} that is valid under conditional exchangeability-type assumptions; we again postulated linear models for $E(Y|A=a,M,X,Z,W)$ and $E\{E(Y|A=a,M,X,Z,W)|A=a^*,X,Z,W\}$ and a logistic model for the odds $P(A=1|M,X,Z,W)/P(A=0|M,X,Z,W)$ and for $P(A=1|X,Z,W)$.
+All outcome regression models for the confounding bridge functions and otherwise were fit separately in control and treatment groups, to allow for treatment-mediator and treatment-covariate interactions.
+Since the set of covariates measured at baseline was relatively high in dimension, we excluded variables with amounts of missingness $>$50\%, or which had some missing values and were highly correlated with variables that were fully observed.
+For all other variables with missingness, we used the missing indicator method as in \citet{huber2020direct}.
+Standard errors for all estimators were calculated using sandwich estimators.
+In the Supplementary Material, following the AGReMA statement on good practice for conducting and reporting mediation analysis \citep{lee2021guideline}, we provide further information on the study and data analysis.

-Results can be seen in Table \ref{jobs_tab}.
-The proximal and non-proximal analyses broadly agree in this case, indicating a direct effect of treatment on depression symptoms.
-It hence offers some reassurance, particularly in view of the previous sensitivity analysis.
-The direct effect with $M$ taken at the level under control was slightly more pronounced than the direct effect at $M(1)$; as in \citet{imai2010general}, none of the estimates were statistically significant at the 5\% level.
-We see that $\hat{\theta}_{S-MR}$, $\hat{\theta}_{P-hybrid}$ and $\hat{\theta}_{P-MR}$ are close to each other, whilst $\hat{\theta}_{P-IPW}$ is further away, indicating that the model for $q_1$ may be misspecified.